cgruver/cgruver/_posts/2022-10-08-Quarkus-For-Architects-03.md

   - Blog Post
   - Quarkus Series
 ---
-__Note:__ This is part one of a two part post.
+__Note:__ This is part one of a three part post.
 In this post we're going to set up a Cassandra persistence engine on OpenShift.
 We'll be using Stargate as the API interface to Cassandra.

 We're going to use the K8ssandra Operator to manage our cassandra cluster.